-Sometimes, however, working at height will involve normal trade people, not rope access trained, who are required to perform some task at height.
-This is where rope access companies, like Abfad Limited, will be brought in to provide a rope rescue team and ensure that any trades person working at height remains as safe as possible, and, should something go wrong whilst they are working, they have the appropriately skilled personnel on site to perform a rescue.
+Sometimes working at height will involve normal trade people (not rope access trained) required to perform some task at height.
+This is where rope access companies, like Abfad Limited, will come in.
+Providing a rope rescue team to ensure that any person working at height remains as safe as possible.
+And, should something go wrong whilst they are working, they have skilled personnel on hand to perform an urgent rescue.

-It is vital that all practical precautions are taken when working at height, and necessary assessments taken on risk.
-Only suitable, competent people should be put in a position which requires them to work at height, and all work must be planned correctly and supervised by people with the right skills and experience to do the job that is required of them.
+It is vital to take all practical precautions when working at height.
+Take all necessary assessments on risk.
+Only suitable, competent people should be in a position which requires them to work at height.
+Plan all work and supervised by people with the right skills and experience to do the job that is required of them.

 Working at height regulations

 Worker safety is essential and must be the principal factor when planning work at height.
-Assess the risks of the job and determine how much of it can be completed from the ground, make sure all workers can get safely to and from where they are working, suitable equipment must be provided, along with protection from any possible falling objects, and importantly emergency evacuation and rescue procedures be put in place.
+Assess the risks of the job and determine how much can be completed from the ground.
+Make sure all workers can get safely to and from where they are working.
+Provide suitable equipment, along with protection from any possible falling objects.
+And, importantly, have emergency evacuation and rescue procedures be in place.

 When working at height takes place there should be suitable arrangements in place to ensure worker rescue and retrieval is possible.
 A rapid response to incidents should be achievable.